 Pool noodles can play just about any role you can think of in the water.

 It’s a toy for kids to play with (and usually slap each other silly with), it’s a great swimming aid for kids who are getting comfortable in the water, and it’s also a flotation device for adults who are doing water exercise.

 The exercises you can perform while using it are endless.
 From noodle tucks to noodle twists, grabbing your best pool noodle and hopping into the water will give you a workout that is only limited by your imagination.

 4. Swim training gloves

-While more seasoned swimmers will recognize these as a variation of the classic swim paddle, aquatic webbed gloves are a great way to increase resistance while water jogging, doing water aerobics, or performing whatever other kind of aquatic exercise you can think up.
+While more seasoned swimmers will recognize these as a variation of the classic swim paddle, aquatic webbed gloves are a great way to increase resistance while water jogging, doing water aerobics, or performing whatever other kinds of aquatic exercise you can think up.

 When choosing the right swim gloves for you, there are a few different things to consider, including whether you can tuck it into your wet-suit (helpful for chilly pools or working out in a river, lake, or ocean), open or closed fingertips, and adjustable wrist straps for a secure fit.